 Visit Italy’s most famous archaeological excavation from the capital city.
-Learn about taking the train from Rome to Pompei.
+Learn about taking the train from Rome to Pompeii.

-While visiting the ruins of Pompeii is easier from a home base in Naples, not everyone has Naples on the itinerary.
-That’s why it’s good to know you can take the train from Rome to Pompeii quickly enough to make it a reasonable day trip.
+While visiting the ruins of Pompeii is easier from a home base in Naples, not everyone has Naples on their itinerary.
+That’s why it’s good to know you can take the train from Rome to Pompeii quickly enough to make it a day trip.

-There are no direct trains connecting Rome with the modern city of Pompei (which is right next to the excavation of the ancient city of Pompeii), but if you take the high-speed train then you can cover the 185 miles (298 km) in less than 2.5 hours.
+There are no direct trains connecting Rome with the modern city of Pompeii, which is right next to the excavation of the ancient city of Pompeii.
+If you take the high-speed train then you can cover the 185 miles (298 km) in less than 2.5 hours.

-There are up to 16 trains per day that you can take to get from Roma Termini station in the Italian capital to the station nearest the Pompeii ruins.
-The fastest option is to take a Frecciarossa - part of Trenitalia’s network of high-speed Alta Velocità (AV) trains - from Roma Termini to Napoli Centrale, and then a Regionale train from there to Pompei.
+There are up to 16 trains per day that you can take to get from Roma Termini station in the Italian capital, to the station nearest to the Pompeii ruins.
+The fastest option is to take a Frecciarossa train, which is part of Trenitalia’s network of high-speed Alta Velocità (AV) trains, from Roma Termini to Napoli Centrale, and then a Regionale train from there to Pompeii.
 There are also Frecciargento and Frecciabianca trains on the Rome-Naples route.

-The fastest journey takes less than 2 hours 20 minutes, and there are a few other options under three hours.
-Some one-way trips take more than four hours, however, which makes it much more difficult to justify Pompeii as a day trip from Rome, so pay careful attention when you’re booking your tickets.
+The fastest journey takes less than 2 hours and 20 minutes, and there are a few other options that take just under three hours.
+Some one-way trips take more than four hours, which does not give you much time for a day trip from Rome, so pay careful attention when you’re booking your tickets.
 Ticket prices range from $18-33.

-Italo trains serve both Rome and Naples, but not Pompeii, so to include Italo in your itinerary you would need to take one of their trains from Roma Termini to Napoli Centrale and then switch to the local train in Naples to reach the excavation site.
+Italo trains serve both Rome and Naples, but not Pompeii, so you would need to take one of the Italo trains from Roma Termini to Napoli Centrale and then switch to the local train in Naples to reach the excavation site.
 The trip from Rome to Naples on Italo takes just over one hour.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-There are no direct trains from Rome to Pompei.
+There are no direct trains from Rome to Pompeii.
 In all cases, you’ll need to change trains once, at Napoli Centrale.
-The Circumvesuviana train, which serves Pompei, is in a different part of Napoli Centrale station than the Trenitalia trains, but it's easy to find via directional signage.
+The Circumvesuviana train, which serves Pompeii, is in a different part of Napoli Centrale station than the Trenitalia trains, but it's easy to find via directional signage.

 On Frecciargento and Frecciabianca trains, there are also both 1st-class and 2nd-class cars.
 As with Frecciarossa trains, 1st-class passengers get a free drink and a newspaper.
 There is sometimes a cafe car which all passengers can use, and power outlets are in both class cars at each seat.